marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 summary: "This a report of an interesting debugging session that followed an important regression after the update of the network boot infrastructure at CERN to PXELINUX 6.03.
 It was an interesting dive into PXELINUX internals, down to the point where it meets the hardware.
-The issues I was confronted with involved several different layers of the infrastructure and therefore several different teams.
-As a consequence, sometimes it was necessary to proceed with a limited amount of information and reduced room for intervention, which made the whole process more fun."
+The journey was, at times, longer than what was strictly necessary, but this was a Saturday adventure, so no time was stolen to daily work :)
+Curiosity is hard to tame. "
 ---

 Background and setup